anzirish/Travel-Itinerary-Planner/README.md

 │  │  └─ Destinations.tsx
 │  ├─ App.tsx
 │  └─ index.tsx
-├─ .env
 ├─ package.json
 ├─ tsconfig.json
 └─ README.md
 ```
-## Video Walkthrough of the project
-Attach a very short video walkthrough of all of the features [ 1 - 3 minutes ]
-## Video Walkthrough of the codebase
-Attach a very short video walkthrough of codebase [ 1 - 5 minutes ]
 ## Features
 - User authentication and authorization with Firebase Auth
 - Create and manage multiple trips with detailed information